-Day 2: Hike up to Salkantay pass and down to Chaullay - 22km distance, 850m ascent, 1900m descent.
+Day 2: Hike up to Salkantay pass and down to Chaullay (22km distance, 850m ascent, 1900m descent)

 The next day was one of the most challenging.
 We ascended 850m to Salkantay Pass up to an altitude of 4600m.
-It was tough, but we both felt the last 12km decent of the hike was harder as it was a 1900m descent.
+It was tough, but we both felt the last 12km descent of the hike was harder as it was a 1900m descent.

-At the top of the pass we had some time and found a glacial lake off the main trail.
+At the top of the pass we had some extra time and were taken to a glacial lake off the main trail.
 While admiring the view our guide showed us the Andean tradition of making an offering to the Pachamama or Mother Earth.
 We had each carried a rock from the bottom of the pass to the top and placed three coca leaves on it with our thumbs.
 We then took a moment to give thanks for our beautiful surroundings and placed the offering under a large rock.
 We loved learning about Andean culture and traditions.

 Day 3 was an easier day (phew!) walking through the jungle with minimal ascending and descending.
 There were also some fun activities along the way.
 We played with puppies and kittens at one of the rest stops and visited a coffee plantation.
 The bridge was out due to flooding when we were there, so our 18km day turned into a 12km day.
 A van took us to the coffee plantation.
 From there we drove to the Jungle Domes, which are similar to the Sky Camp domes except they are made of vinyl plastic.